anthony-langham/digital-garden-jekyll-template/_notes/how to share medical knowledge with a startup.md

 ---
-title: how to share medical knowledge with a start up
+title: How to share medical knowledge with a start up
 ---

 If you’re a medical expert, medical Director or are fulfilling a similar function in a healthtech startup you’re definitely going to have to come up with an answer to this question